tomjoht/tomjoht.github.io/_restapicourse/restapi2_4.md

 ---
-title: Integrating the response on a web page
+title: Documenting the endpoint description and definition
-permalink: /restapi10/
+permalink: /restapi2_4/
 categories:
 - api-doc
 keywords:
 course: "Documenting REST APIs"
-weight: 10
+weight: 2.4
 summary: "This is the third topic in REST APIs."
 ---